osslugaru/lugaru/README.md

 The source code is distributed under the GNU General Public License version 2 or (at your option) any later version (GPLv2+).

-The assets (campaigns, graphical and audio assets, etc.) are distributed under various licenses (CC-BY-SA 3.0 and Freeware) as described in the `CONTENT-LICENSE.txt` file.
+The assets (campaigns, graphical and audio assets, etc.) in the `Data` folder are distributed under the Creative Commons Attribution - Share Alike license version 3.0 Unported (CC-BY-SA 3.0) as described in the `CONTENT-LICENSE.txt` file.